-By cutting the other budget items, we have been able to allocate \$308 to online promotions in our proposed budget.
-This will allow us to spend around \$10/issue to promote a story on Facebook.
-The algorithm Facebook uses makes it important to promote some posts on Facebook to ensure that they appear in news feeds, even among people who have followed our page.
-In addition, it will drive page follows by exposing our content to people who have yet to follow us.
-We have seen dramatically higher reach and engagement on posts with only a \$10 boost, and while part of that is due to the posts we boost being interesting stories, the impact cannot be ignored.
+By cutting the other budget items, The AS Review has been able to allocate \$308 to online promotions in our proposed budget.
+This will allow the AS Review to spend around \$10/issue to promote a story on Facebook.
+The algorithm Facebook uses makes it important to promote some posts on Facebook to ensure that they appear in news feeds, even among people who have followed the AS Reviews page.
+In addition, it will drive page follows by exposing the content to people who have yet to follow the AS Review.
+The AS Review has seen dramatically higher reach and engagement on posts with only a \$10 boost, and while part of that is due to the posts we boost being interesting stories, the impact cannot be ignored.
 Other offices such as AS Productions have also been doing this and seeing results.
 Facebook is especially important as it drives most of our traffic.
 This will also act as insurance against Facebook's notoriously fickle algorithm, going forward.
-We can also reallocate this money to Twitter or other online ads if we decided to change our strategy going forward.
+The AS Review can also reallocate this money to Twitter or other online ads if they decided to change their strategy going forward.